arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 The :class:`arbor.domain_decomposition` class can be manually created by the user, by deciding which cells go on which ranks.
-Or we can use a load balancer that can partition the cells across ranks according to some heuristics.
+Or we can use a load balancer that can partition the cells across ranks according to some rules.
 Arbor provides :class:`arbor.partition_load_balance`, which, using the recipe and execution context, creates the :class:`arbor.domain_decomposition` object for us.

 Our example is a simple one, with just one cell.
 We don't need any sophisticated partitioning algorithms, so